-As I have mentioned in Ecological Niche: Hypervolume model, humans cannot grasp this complexity.
+Humans cannot grasp this complexity.
 We are extremely primitive organisms in the eyes of the universe; we can only take in 3 variables at a time.
 But on Earth, we are the most advanced beings.
 We have a curiosity that is unrivaled in geologic history, and we desperately want to understand our world.

 To facilitate this, humans have come with the study of cybernetics.
 It is the study of regulation, control and organization.
 It has been applied in numerous fields from computers to engineering to psychology.
 It is a theoretical science, focusing on simplification for comprehension.

 In ecology, the concept of cybernetics has been extensively used.
 It is necessary, because otherwise, we would just be suffocated with the sheer complexity of what is going on around us.
 We use cybernetics to study regulation of the ecosystem within an organism, within a species, a community or even an ecosystem.